Search

 Ballistic Doors

-What are Ballistic Doors?
+What Are Ballistic Doors?

 In movies and TV shows, the bulletproof glass seen in banks or car windows is often depicted as indestructible.
 However, this isn’t actually the case – as the glass is neither bulletproof nor actual glass.
 The “glass” is actually acrylic or polycarbonate plastic, and the name is a misnomer, as the correct term for “bulletproof” glass is actually bullet resistant glass.
 While we shouldn’t believe everything that we see in the movies, bullet resistant doors, or “bullet proof” doors, play a very important role in a building’s physical security.
 In fact, ballistic rated doors are often commonplace in government buildingsmunicipal facilities, or police stations.